 You can also add a subscribe watermark to your YouTube videos.
-A subscribe watermark is a small icon that displays in the bottom corner of your videos to remind viewers to hit that subscribe button.
+A subscribe watermark is a small icon that displays in the bottom corner of your videos to remind viewers to hit the Subscribe button.

-Try reaching out to your family and friends too.
-If just a few of your friends and family members can subscribe to your channel, it can bring you closer to getting your first 100 YouTube subscribers.
+You can also try reaching out to your family and friends too.
+If just a few of your friends and family members subscribe to your channel, it’ll bring you closer to getting your first 100 YouTube subscribers.

 Now that you’ve mastered all of the YouTube basics like choosing a channel theme, creating eye-catching thumbnails, using searchable titles, and more—it’s time to start promoting your videos.

-Instead of just waiting for your videos to be discovered on YouTube, by promoting the videos you put them right in front of your target audience.
+Instead of waiting for your videos to be discovered on YouTube, why not bring the content directly to them?.

-To promote your latest YouTube video effectively on social media, be sure to include an eye-catching image relevant to the video, a short description of what your video is about (make it exciting), and a call-to-action with a link to the video.
+Make sure you include an eye-catching image relevant to the video, a short description of what your video is about (make it exciting), and a CTA with a link to the video.

-If you have your own website, you can promote your YouTube channel to your website visitors too.
+Here’s a nice bonus strategy for video promotion: If you have your own website, you can promote your YouTube channel to your website visitors with a popup.

 Using OptinMonster, you can create a lightbox popup and use the Theatre theme to add a YouTube video to your popup.
-On your popup, you can include a button with text reading “Subscribe to my YouTube Channel.”
+Then you can redirect users to your YouTube channel.

-Since the visitors to your website are already aware of you, they’ll be more likely to subscribe to your YouTube channel.
+Since the visitors to your website are already aware of you and your content, they’ll be more likely to subscribe to your YouTube channel.